 Lynn Mellor’s advanced quantitative education prepared her for a career in research that’s helping make a difference in student learning across Texas.
 Mellor earned her Ph.D. from the Department of Educational Psychology of the College of Education at the University of Texas in 1995, focusing on psychometrics.
-Currently, she is a principal researcher at the American Institutes for Research, where she leads analytic technical support and research and evaluation studies for the Regional Educational Laboratory Southwest.
+Currently, she is a principal researcher at the American Institutes for Research, where she is the Deputy Director for the Regional Educational Laboratory Southwest.

 Using Her Research Post-Graduation